-Pollution can be divided into six main categories: air, water, soil, noise, radioactive and visual.
-Overall, pollution is defined as ‘the introduction of contaminants into the natural environment, causing adverse change.’
-The pollutants can be of natural causes, such as volcano ash, or manmade products such as smoke, steam and toxic waste from factories.
+Pollution is defined as the ‘introduction of contaminants into the natural environment, causing adverse change.’
+Pollutants can be of natural causes, such as volcano ash, or manmade, such as smoke, or plastic pollution.

 In the Galapagos Islands

 One of the best ways to combat long-term pollution is through education.
-In 2014, GCT launched an online, bilingual, educational resource: Discovering Galapagos.
-Discovering Galapagos uses case studies from Galapagos for teaching about globally-relevant conservation issues.
-It provides teachers with innovative, adaptive resources that can support and create interest within the natural world.
+We support and deliver outreach and education projects on the Islands as well as through our online, bilingual education resource Discovering Galapagos.
 The issues faced in the microcosm of Galapagos are of global relevance and the communication of these problems and their potential solutions could influence conservation management strategies in other areas of the world.